 In addition, to be effective, every good scene should have its own arc.

-Use the Arc to Determine Why A Scene Is Necessary?
+Use a Scene Arc to Determine Why A Scene Is Necessary

 Every scene should have a beginning, middle, and an end.
 A scene that pointlessly meanders should be edited out or fixed so that it does have these characteristics.
 If you look at the length of scenes in popular fiction, you will see that many of the scenes early in books are longer so that the reader can get to know the characters.
 In later scenes that require less set up contain more action and tend to be shorter.
 The scene should be only as long as it takes for the focal character through the arc of the scene.
 In general, however, the average scene is about three pages long.
 Your scenes can be anywhere from a few sentences long to twenty pages in length.